flyono/flyono.github.io/source/_posts/University Courses/English-kouyu.md

 # Paragraph 14

 How much longer we’ll have enough energy to stay on here is anybody’s guess -perhaps for quite a while, perhaps not.
 When the time comes, we will leave with a feeling of sorrow but also with a sense of pride at what we’ve been able to accomplish.

-We should make a fire profit on the sale of the place, too.We’ve invested about $35,000 of our own money in it, and we could just about double that if we sold today.
+We should make a fire profit on the sale of the place, too.

+We’ve invested about $35,000 of our own money in it, and we could just about double that if we sold today.

 But this is not a good time to sell.

 Once economic conditions improve, however, demand for farms like ours should be strong again.

 ---